tabad/fusioninventory-agent-windows-installer/Readme.txt

    > .\uninstall-strawberry-perl.bat

-   Now you can load the new package and its associated files into your public repository of Strawberry Perl Packages for FusionInventory-Agent.
+   Now you can load the new package and its associated files into your public repository of Strawberry Perl Portable Edition Packages for FusionInventory Agent.
 This can be a local repository; you only have to change the 'strawberry_pepfia_url' variable of the file './Perl/Scripts/load-perl-environment'.

    Finally, you should change the following constants of the file './NSIS/ /FusionInventory.nsi' to adapt them to their new values: